axolotlagatsuma/MERMUNWebsite/index.md

 Greetings officer,

-If you see this message this means the operation is already started.
+If you see this message this means the operation has already started.
 The expected execution date for "Project : MERMUN" is 2 April.
 See you there, God bless Taylan Kaya.

 Yours sincerely.